mattkieblesz/cloud-starter-kit/README.md

           rolestuff
         role10/
           rolestuff
-      js_roles/                 # All the roles that common to different roles commonrole1/
+      js_roles/                 # All the roles that common to different roles, but to tied to project to seperate commonrole1/
           rolestuff
       vendor/                   # All the roles that are in git or ansible galaxy (excluded from git)